At AGL we are very aware of our responsibility to the community and the environment as well as our customers and shareholders.

 In late 2014, AGL was recognised as one of the inaugural recipients of the prestigious Employer of Choice for Gender Equality (EOCGE) citation, awarded by the Workplace Gender Equality Agency.
 This new citation supersedes the Employer of Choice for Women citation, which AGL held since 2012.

-At AGL we are committed to upholding the highest standards of ethical conduct in our political engagement.
+At AGL we have always been committed to upholding the highest standards of ethical conduct and transparency in relation to our political engagement.

 We acknowledge that as an essential service provider, AGL has a responsibility to ensure it provides appropriate support to vulnerable members of the community.
 Life changes, the unexpected can happen and energy costs can cause stress in the household budget.

 Consequently, in December 2014, AGL launched its Affordability Initiative after consultation with community and consumer group leaders.
 Our key commitments are:

 Our commitments to provide meaningful support to our customers is being made to, and following consultation with: Brotherhood of St Laurence, Financial Counselling Australia, NSW Public Interest Advocacy Centre, Queensland Council of Social Service, St Vincent de Paul Society, Kildonan Uniting Care and South Australian Council of Social Service.

 AGL.com.au works with a wide range of browsers and mobile devices.
 However, if you'd like to use many of our latest features, please upgrade to a fully supported browser.